canndrew/netsim/docs/06_latency.md

 [.latency()](https://docs.rs/netsim/0.2.2/netsim/node/ipv4/trait.Ipv4Node.html#method.latency)
 takes two parameters:
 1. minimal latency that will always be introduced
-2. some additional random latency with given average value
+2. some additional, random, per-packet latency with given average value

-Actually, we can introduce latency on any virtual device, in this case client, server, NAT or even all of them.
-For example let's introduce some latency on NAT device:
+Actually, we can introduce latency on any virtual device, in this case the client, server, NAT or even all of them.
+For example let's introduce some latency on the NAT device:

 ```rust
 let client_under_nat_recipe = node::ipv4::nat(Ipv4NatBuilder::default(), client_recipe)